How to Host a Cookie Decorating Party

 As mentioned above, you’re going to need:

 • Food coloring.
-This isn’t necessary, but I enjoy using the gel variety to add a bit of color and pop to the icing.
+This isn’t necessary, but I enjoy using gel food coloring to add a bit of color and pop to the icing.
 If it’s not your jam, using the white icing is perfectly acceptable and can be a lovely winter white!

 • Pastry bags for the icing.
 I like the tipless variety because they require less fuss.

-• Sprinkles and other decorations.
+• Sprinkles, candies and other decorations.
 These are highly recommended to make decorating super fun!
 Depending on the age of your guests, they can make patterns or just simply sprinkle the decorations on top of their cookies.
 Either way, it’s fun!
+We really like marshmallows, chocolate chips, etc.

 • Boxes to send home with guests.
 Because if you’re hosting this party, you don’t want to keep all the cookies to yourself… right?
 Take home boxes are a brilliant idea and send guests home with their treats, mess-free!